GPlates/gplately/README.md

 ## Command Line Tools

 GPlately comes with a suite of useful command line tools.
 These tools are designed as GPlately subcommands.
 Run `gplately -h` to show the list of tools.

+- **list**

+  Display a list of available plate models from GPlates server.
+These model names can then be used by the Plate Model Manager to download model files over Internet.
+Run `gplately list -h` for details.

+  Examples:

+    - `gplately list`
+    - `gplately list -m merdith2021`

+    If you are using GPlately Docker image

+    - `docker run gplates/gplately gplately list`
+    - `docker run gplates/gplately gplately list -m merdith2021`

 - **combine**